 NGIS provides support stabilization efforts of the RI Bridges system through IT staff augmentation, interface UAT, provision of testers and enhanced maintenance of the legacy system.
 For staff augmentation, NGIS provides validation of RI Bridges deliverables, escalation and prioritization support, and subject matter expertise (business and technical analysts and project managers).
 For UAT, NGIS provides quality assurance for the interface code being deployed and executes validations of dry runs of various interim business processes.
-Multiple InRhodes environments are maintained in support of stabilization efforts for RI Bridges, including issue identification for converted data and for issue triage and root cause analysis.
+Multiple InRhodes environments are utilized in support of stabilization efforts for RI Bridges.

-The State is preparing a decommissioning plan for InRhodes and expects to have it in the next 12-14 weeks to share with CMS and FNS.
-There are two InRhodes environments being maintained for interim business processes.
+The State is preparing a decommissioning plan for InRhodes and expects to have it in FFY19 Q2.
+There are two InRhodes environments for interim business processes.
 One is a historical copy of InRhodes that is used for activities including: validation of data conversions; triage of LTSS cases; determination of identity for individuals whose information was "overlaid" with another person's identity; and assisting in finding MCI IDs assigned to individuals pre-Go-live.
 These are all activities that will cease as RI Bridges is further stabilized and compliant.